As the years add up, a lack of care for your spine can lead to pain and put you at risk for serious complications.

 One way to reduce the negative effects of sitting is to indulge your spine by using a standing desk for all, or part of, the day.
 Here is how you can get started:

-- Standing desks can be expensive, so consider purchasing an affordable platform that you can place on your current desk.
+- Standing desks can be expensive, so consider purchasing an affordable platform that you can place on top of your current desk.

-- Begin by accomplishing one specific task per day using a standing desk.
+- Set a goal of accomplishing one specific task per day using a standing desk.
 For example, you can answer your emails in the morning while standing.

 - Add an additional task each week, and slowly you will build your way up to spending the majority of your day standing up.